pnicto/erp2gcal/README.md

    ```
 # Known Issues

-The day you run the script the calendar will be filled with all classes.
+1. The day you run the script the calendar will be filled with all classes.
+2. Workshop Practical is counted as a regular lab class and takes 2 hours instead of 3

 # Troubleshooting

 1. Common problem might be the `Class schedule` line in `courses.txt` you can fix that by changing line 7 in `courseParse.py`